antrea-io/antrea/docs/design/ovs-pipeline.md

 ### EgressDefaultRule

 This table complements table [EgressRule] for K8s NetworkPolicy egress rule implementation.
-When a NetworkPolicy is applied to a set of Pods, and the default behavior for these Pods becomes "deny" (they become [isolated Pods](https://kubernetes.io/docs/concepts/services-networking/network-policies/#isolated-and-non-isolated-pods)).
+When a NetworkPolicy is applied to a set of Pods, then the default behavior for egress connections for these Pods becomes "deny" (they become [isolated
+Pods](https://kubernetes.io/docs/concepts/services-networking/network-policies/#isolated-and-non-isolated-pods)).
-This table is in charge of dropping traffic originating from Pods to which a NetworkPolicy (with an egress rule) is applied, and which did not match any of the allowed list rules.
+This table is in charge of dropping traffic originating from Pods to which a NetworkPolicy (with an egress rule) is applied, and which did not match any of the "allowed" list rules.

 If you dump the flows of this table, you may see the following: